Georg Ernst Stahl

-Biography

-Georg Ernst Stahl was born on October 22, 1659, at Anspach in Bavaria.
-Raised as a son to a Lutheran Pastor, he was brought up in a very pious and religious household.
-From an early age he expressed profound interest toward chemistry, even by age 15 mastering a set of university lecture notes on chemistry and eventually a difficult treatise by Johann Kunckel.
+Raised as a son to a Lutheran pastor, he was brought up in a very pious and religious household.
+From an early age he expressed profound interest in chemistry, by age 15 mastering a set of university lecture notes on chemistry and eventually a difficult treatise by Johann Kunckel.
 He had two wives, who both died from puerperal fever in 1696 and 1706.
 He also had a son Johnathan and a daughter who died in 1708.
 He continued to work and publish following the death of both of his wives and eventually his children, but was often very cold to students and fell into deep depression until his death in 1734 at the age of 74.

 Life and education

-He was born in St. John's parish in Ansbach, Brandenburg on October 21, 1659.
-His father was Johann Lorentz Stahl.
+He was born in St. John's parish in Ansbach, Brandenburg, on October 22, 1659.
+His father was Johann Lorentz Stahl (1620–1698).
 He was raised in Pietism, which influenced his viewpoints on the world.
 His interests in chemistry were due to the influence a professor of medicine, Jacob Barner, and a chemist, Johann Kunckel von Löwenstjern.
 In the late 1670s, Stahl moved to Saxe-Jena to study medicine at the University of Jena.
-Stahl’s success at Jena earned him a M.D. around 1683 and then he went on to teach at the same university.
+Stahl's success at Jena earned him a M.D. around 1683 and then he went on to teach at the same university.

 Teaching at the university gained him such a good reputation that in 1687 he was hired as the personal physician to Duke Johann Ernst of Sachsen-Weimar.
 In 1693, he joined his old college friend Friedrich Hoffmann at the University of Halle.
 In 1694, he held the chair of medicine at the University of Halle.
 From 1715 until his death, he was the physician and counselor to King Friedrich Wilhelm I of Prussia and in charge of Berlin's Medical Board.